stormtheory/java-password-vault/README.md

 This project is a **secure, minimal password vault** built in Java using Swing for the GUI and SQLite for storage.
 It is designed to demonstrate core security concepts while remaining lightweight and easy to run with only a standard JDK and a single dependency.

-The vault encrypts all stored passwords using **AES-256 in GCM mode**, with keys derived from a user-provided master password and a salted key derivation function.
+The vault encrypts all stored data using **AES-256 in GCM mode**, with keys derived from a user-provided master password and a salted key derivation function.
 Sensitive data is only decrypted in memory when explicitly requested by the user, minimizing exposure.

 ---